Sep 15 – Oct 12 2018

 Opening and Book Launch: Friday, Sep 14 at 19:00

-BITTER THINGS is a research-based exhibition project by bi’bak that explores the impact of labor migration on the notion of motherhood from the perspectives of women migrant workers and children left-behind.
+BITTER THINGS is a research-based exhibition project by bi’bak that explores the impact of labor migration on the notion of motherhood from the perspectives of women migrant workers and the children left behind.
 In their installation, artists Malve Lippmann and Can Sungu take experiences of transnational families from both past and present as a point of departure and bring narratives together with silent objects, which fill the physical distance within the families.

 A project by bi’bak in Cooperation with Archive (Berlin), DEPO Istanbul and DOMiD – Documentation Center and Museum about Migration in Germany (Cologne).

 Funded by the Berlin Senate Department for Culture and Europe